PRIDE0785/P-OceanPulse/README.md

 # P-OceanPulse
 P-OceanPulse is an interactive educational platform developed by CyberWorld-Tech that brings NASA's cutting-edge ocean data to life through immersive exploration, engaging gameplay, and compelling storytelling.
-We transform complex satellite data into an accessible adventure that inspires ocean conservation and scientific curiosity.
+We transform complex satellite data into an accessible adventure that inspires ocean conservation and scientific curiosity.Become a gaudian of the blueprint here https://pride0785.github.io/P-OceanPulse/